FAQs & Cautionary Statement

 Note that NewCo will not have voting- and non-voting shares but will instead only be a single class of shares with voting rights as described above.

 Following the share issuances described above, all NewCo Shares will be consolidated on the basis of one NewCo Share for every 500 existing NewCo Shares.
 Any fractional shares will be cancelled for no consideration.
-Further details have been included in the Circular, which Corus mailed to affected securityholders on January 8, 2026.
+Further details have been included in the Circular that was delivered to affected securityholders in connection with the required Special Meetings.

-Holders of new first lien notes will also receive warrants to acquire shares of NewCo representing 10% of the issued and outstanding shares of NewCo on a fully-diluted basis as at the Effective Date at an exercise price of $0.01 per share of NewCo on a post-share consolidation basis.
+Holders of new first lien notes will also receive warrants to acquire shares of NewCo, representing 10% of the issued and outstanding shares of NewCo on a fully-diluted basis as at the effective date of the plan of arrangement at an exercise price of $0.01 per share of NewCo on a post-share consolidation basis.

 You are urged to review the information provided in the Circular carefully.
 Should you have any questions or require assistance in understanding and evaluating how you will be affected by the proposed Recapitalization Transaction, please consult your legal, tax or other professional advisors.

 Yes.
-As described above, the Plan of Arrangement contemplates that NewCo will be a public company after the transaction closes.
+As described above, the plan of arrangement contemplates that NewCo will be a public company after the proposed Recapitalization Transaction closes.

-Details have been provided in the Circular that was mailed to existing shareholders and noteholders on January 8, 2026.
+Details have been provided in the Circular that was delivered to affected securityholders in connection with the required Special Meetings.

-No, this proposed transaction will not impact viewers or listeners.
+No, the proposed Recapitalization Transaction will not impact viewers or listeners.

 It is expected to be business as usual.